 What advice do you have for new applicants considering a career in medicine?

 Learn to balance your life and work now.
-It can’t be, “I will take a break after this test” or, “after I get into medical school” or, “when I’m done with residency.”
-In order to be happy, you have to learn to balance your life struggles with activities that fulfill you; whether that be family, sports, travel or friends.
+It can’t be, “I will take a break after this test,” or “after I get into medical school,” or “when I’m done with residency.”
+In order to be happy, you have to learn to balance your life struggles with activities that fulfill you, whether that be family, sports, travel, or friends.
 So many doctors end up cynical and perverted from the stresses of this field.
-Make it a goal to be a happy person and you will be a better doctor for it.
+Make it a goal to be a happy person, and you will be a better doctor for it.

 Do you have additional information or thoughts to share that would be helpful to prospective students?

 Take time to shadow and speak to anyone you know in medicine.
-Everyone’s story is different and you have something to learn from others’ successes and their failures.
+Everyone’s story is different, and you have something to learn from others’ successes and their failures.
 Do not be afraid to ask for help.
-You will be with a lot of smart people so just get over the fact that you can’t be the best and brightest at everything.
-Knowing your weaknesses is an important life lesson; addressing them and growing will help you throughout your career.
+You will be with a lot of smart people, so just get over the fact that you can’t be the best and brightest at everything.
+Knowing your weaknesses is an important life lesson — addressing them and growing will help you throughout your career.